pch/lastfm-client/README.md

 ### Authentication

-For some methods, Last.fm requires authentication, which is somewhat similar to oAuth:
+For some methods Last.fm requires authentication, which is somewhat similar to oAuth:

     class SessionsController < ApplicationController
       def new